ErokhinHeorhii/rsschool-cv/cv.md

 ## English

 A1 (but it is not exactly).
-I plan to start learning English
+I plan to start learning English again.